 - Supplemental Insurance Coverage – To help you pay for high deductibles and other out-of-pocket expenses, this coverage provides cash benefits.
 You can use the insurance benefits of this plan to pay for out-of-pocket medical costs, such medical insurance deductible or coinsurance, or you can use some or all of it to pay other expenses.
 When you have a serious accident or illness, there are often additional expenses besides medical costs.
 This supplemental coverage can be part of your total insurance protection package even if you already have health insurance coverage through a group major medical plan at your place of employment or an individual major medical plan you have purchased.

-Pivot Health plans also provide a number of extra non-insurance benefits:
+Pivot Health short term health plans also provide a number of extra non-insurance benefits:

 - Telehealth doctor consultations.

 - This service is available 24/7 and includes an unlimited number of telehealth visits.